Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Evaluation

-\textbf{Defense.} Different from previous works, we further conduct multiple defense strategies to demonstrate the superiority of \name.
-Specifically, we use differential privacy~\cite{xie2021crfl}, model pruning~\cite{liu2018fine}, and anomaly detection~\cite{cao2020fltrust} to resist backdoor attacks.
+\textbf{Defense.} We further conduct multiple defense strategies to demonstrate the superiority of \name.
+Specifically, we use differential privacy~\cite{xie2021crfl}, model pruning~\cite{liu2018fine}, FLAME~\cite{nguyen2022flame} and SparseFed~\cite{panda2022sparsefed} to resist backdoor attacks.
 Figure~\ref{defense} shows that \name can still maintain high effectiveness under multiple defense strategies.
-Taking the label flipping on CIFAR-10 as an example, it can be observed that our method persistently maintains a high attack success rate even under defense strategies, while other baselines fail to attack the model.
+Taking the label flipping on CIFAR-10 as an example, it can be observed that our method persistently maintains a high attack success rate even under defense strategies, while other baselines fail.

 \textbf{Analysis on Neurotoxin.} Neurotoxin aims to address the durability issue of backdoor attacks in FL settings, which ensures that the backdoor persists in the global model even after the attacker stops uploading poisoned updates.
 During FL training, Neurotoxin leverages the concept of the L2 norm, a mathematical function that represents the magnitude of a vector.
 Neurotoxin observes that the majority of the L2 norm of the aggregated benign gradient is contained in a small number of coordinates, which implies that benign updates tend to cluster in a narrow range and consequently, the aggregated gradient direction is likely to point towards this cluster.
 Therefore, Neurotoxin identifies and targets the parameters that get minimal changes in magnitude during training, as illustrated in Figure \ref{neurotoxinfig} in the Appendix.
 These relatively stable parameters are less likely to be significantly affected by benign updates, thereby mitigating the risk of the backdoor being overwritten by future updates.